zombieCraig/UDSim/README.md

      -v                  Increase verbosity
 ```

-The only required arbument is the CAN interface.
+The only required argument is the CAN interface.
 There are some example CAN initialization scripts
 in the src folder for setting up canX and vcanX interfaces if you need them.

 UDSim as three modes:  Learning, Simulation and Attack